Peeter Sion: Life

-He married Catharina Coppens on 1660 sept 07 and they had 14 children, one daughter called Maria-Catharina.
+He married Catharina Coppens on 7 September 1660.
+The couple had 14 children, of whom one daughter called Maria-Catharina.

 He died in Antwerp on 21 August 1695.

 Work

 General

 Peeter Sion was a painter of religious and mythological subjects, genre scenes and vanitas still lifes.
 His work is mainly located in Spain, evidence of the fact that he mainly worked for the export market.
 Many of the works are held in private collections in Spain although some of them are also found in the cathedrals of Valladolid and Málaga.

-His style is close to the late Mannerism of Frans Francken the Younger and A. W. Forchondt.
+His style is close to the late Mannerism of Frans Francken the Younger and Guilliam Forchondt the Younger.
 Many of his works have a narrative character and recount stories of the Old and the New Testament.
 As is also common in the work of Francken, his compositions often include different sequences of the principal story in a single canvas.
 His work is characterized primarily by the quality of the drawing, as well as the large space occupied by the figures in the composition.
 Another feature of his style is the preference for white modeling, around which the shadows are traced.